Comcast/sirius-reference-app/README.md

 Implementing a RequestHandler: Here we are only interested in the handlePut and handleGet.
-When you issure and enqueuePut the underlying Sirius library also fires the corrsponding RequestHandler’s handlePut method. when you issue an enqueueGet the Sirius library then fires the corresponding RequestHandler’s handleGet method.
+When you issue an enqueuePut the underlying Sirius library also fires the corresponding RequestHandler’s handlePut method. when you issue an enqueueGet the Sirius library then fires the corresponding RequestHandler’s handleGet method.